frconor-ebook/meditations/_posts/2025-05-07-our-mother-in-may.md

 But then he wasn\'t too sure, because the only thing I had on was my swimming trunks and a scapular medal.
 He wasn\'t too sure if this was another Irish joke or not.

-But he gave me the benefit of the doubt, and he said, "You know, I have built three shrines to Our Lady in this parish here."
+But he gave me the benefit of the doubt, and he said, "You know, I have built three shrines for Our Lady in this parish here."

 Then I was the one that was a bit skeptical.
 Because, Irish in Macau, the gambling capital of the world, and he built three shrines to Our Lady?